-Employees and Directors may participate in political activities, including membership in a political party, supporting a candidate for elected office, or running for elected office.
-However, Employees and Directors must not raise money for a political party.
-Any political activity must be conducted separate and apart from the IAC.
+Covered Individuals may participate in political activities, including membership in a political party, supporting a candidate for elected office, or running for elected office.
+However, Covered Individuals must not raise money for a political party.
+Any political activity must be conducted separate and apart from IAC.
 Political activities cannot be done while at work or using IAC resources.